kyoung/trek/PMO.md

 - [ ] Get the authours of the Mesh's names in a credits file, ideally the main README.md, and as a menu item off of the main screen

 # Current Sprint
-- [ ] Crew interactions
-  - [x] Healing from medics
-  - [x] Heal crews in sickbay
-  - [x] Repair teams should be able to fix bridge damage
-    - [x] The bridge has to be a system
-    - [x] Damage to consoles gets dolled out from here
-  - [x] Engineering teams should limit/prevent overdrive damage
-  - [-] Science teams should ...
-    - [-] Figure out what science teams should be able to actually do
-      - Should be required for the mission profile: this is in keeping with cannon
-  - [ ] Game over if crew is dead

 ## Hotfix
 - [ ] Witnessed systems dying to the point of no repair (not even "0" displayed)